takigama/glinet_ar150_gps_daughterboard/README.md

 ## Updates

+3/Mar/2018 - There are now two firmwares sitting in the firmware directory.
+This update moves my repo from its very-alpha state to something I now consider to be relatively tested and working fairly stable and as such is now considered beta!

 The baords have both beeen tested with fairly good success so far.
 I would slightly recommend the L80 GPS over the MTK3339 GPS module as it seems more sensative and less jittery.